Bird Curatorial Manual | Labeling & Numbering Birds

 Labels are printed from Arctos as follows:

-2. After you get the result set, go to the “Manage” dropdown and select “Print Any Report.”
+2. After you get the result set, go to the “Tools” dropdown and select “Arctos Reporter”

-• Skeletons take either “MVZ_Narrow_Labels_Bird” or “MVZ_Wide_Labels_Bird.”
+• Skeletons take either “MVZ Bird Narrow box label” or “MVZ Bird Wide box label.”
 Use the narrow label only for the outside of small (#1) skeleton boxes.
 All other boxes, and all inside labels, are of the wide dimensions.

 • Eggs and nests take “MVZ_Wide_Labels_Egg.”

-4. Click the “Print Report” button.
+5. Click on “Open” for the label type you want.
 This will generate a PDF of the labels.
-Check the PDF to make sure that the labels look ok.
-Occasionally the collector or preparator name in the lower right will run into the verbatim date in the lower left.
-Other issues also may occur, such as the locality getting cut off if it is too long for the label.
+Check the PDF to make sure that the labels look ok – e.g., that the data (names, locality, parts, etc.) aren’t getting cut off or running off the label.
 Such issues are easily fixed by downloading the label report and editing it in Adobe Acrobat Professional.
-Long names can be abbreviated by using initials instead of spelling out the first name.
-Likewise, localities can be abbreviated in explicit ways, e.g., by changing “County” to “Co.”, or state such as “California” to “Calif.” etc.
+Long collector/preparator names can be abbreviated by using initials instead of spelling out the first name.
+Likewise, localities can be abbreviated in explicit ways, e.g., by changing “County” to “Co.”, or state such as “California” to “Calif.”

-5. Print the labels on the curatorial color printer.
+6. Print the labels on the Xerox printer connected to the curatorial computer near the window.
 Labels for the inside of boxes get printed on archival high quality paper.
 Labels for the outside of boxes get printed on paper that has an adhesive back.
 Both types of paper supplies are in the curatorial area.

 Templates for Gallery Cases and Fluid Room Shelves